milosdavidovic/blog.io/_posts/2018-02-21-angular-routing.markdown

 ```

 Here we are providing segments of the route link we want to navigate to the router's navigate method as an array.
 The first element of the array routerLink array can be prefixed, the same way we did when using the routerLink in our HTML.
-The second argument of the navigate method represent _navigation extras_ and we can use it to further define the navigation.
+The second argument of the navigate method represent _navigation extras_ and we can use this javascript object to further define the navigation.
 When we set the relativeTo property to the activeRoute, we are instructing a router to append path we defined in navigate method to the current link route.
 We use the queryParams property to add query parameters, the same way we did when using the routerLink in our HTML.

-#### Wild Card Routes
+### Wild Card Routes
 Sometimes we don't want to be so specific about the route we are defining, to be able to cover some range of routes.
 Example for this might be the _404 Page Not Found_ page when the user hits the route we did not explicitly define in our application.

 ```ts